-REQUIRED CONTENT (27A O.S. § 2-14-302 and OAC 252:4-7-13(c))
+REOUIRED CONTENT (27A O.S. § 2-14-302 and OAC 252:4-7-13(c))

 - 1. A statement that a Tier II or Tier III draft permit has been prepared by DEQ; - 2.
 Name and address of the applicant; - 3.
 Name, address, driving directions, legal description and county of the site or facility; - 4.
 The type of permit or permit action being sought; - 5.
 A description of activities to be regulated, including an estimate of emissions from the facility; - 6.
-Location(s) where the application and draft permit may be reviewed ; - 7.
-Name, address, and telephone number of the applicant and DEQ contacts; - 8.
+Location(s) where the application and draft permit may be reviewed (a location in the county where the site/facility is located must be included); - 7.
+Name, address, and telephone number of the applicant and DEO contacts: - 8.
 Any additional information required by DEQ rules or deemed relevant by applicant; - 9.
 A 30-day opportunity to request a formal public meeting on the draft permit.